Always consult your healthcare provider!

 I’ve got cancer – The most comprehensive site on integrative, complementary, and alternative cancer treatment in Denmark.

 Here you will find detailed, evidence-based knowledge on conventional treatment, complementary measures, repurposed drugs, metabolic approaches, and more – all in one place.
+Use the site for clarification, lookup, tools, and inspiration to increase your quality of life.

 Portrætfoto af Hanne til forsiden.